Android 8.1 Oreo for Moto Z2 Force and Z2 Play : Features and Release Date

-We expect that Moto Z2 Force devices most probably receive the update in late-March or Early-April.
+We expect that Moto Z2 devices most probably receive the update in late-June.
 The official rollout dates will be announced by Moto shortly.

 Moto Z2 Play users may have to wait more time to taste the latest flavour of Android.
-Perhaps in late-April or early-May, Motorola will begin the Android 8.1 rollout for Moto Z2 Play devices.
+Perhaps in late-June or July, Motorola will begin the Android 8.1 rollout for Moto Z2 Play devices.

 Android 8.1 Exclusive Features